Ecology and biodiversity

 natural environment, working and living alongside nature instead of simply using it for our own gains.

 Humans and their activities are behind the current rate of species extinction, which is at least 100–1,000 times higher than nature intended.
-We’ve seen an astonishing 60% decline in the size of populations of mammals, birds, fish, reptiles, and amphibians in just over 40 years, according to Living Planet Report 2018 on the World Wildlife Fund website.
+The 2022 global Living Planet Index shows an average 69% decrease in monitored wildlife populations between 1970 and 2018.
+We’ve seen an astonishing decline in the size of populations of mammals, birds, fish, reptiles, and amphibians in just over 40 years, according to the Living Planet Report, published by the World Wildlife Fund in 2022.
 The United Kingdom is one of the most nature depleted countries in Europe, with 15% of UK species threatened with extinction according to a study by the Natural History Museum.

 Biodiversity Net Gain (BNG)